-On a recently podcast episode of The Infinite Monkey Cage, guest Brian Green made a claim that suggested if we were to wait long enough (and able to see the end of the universe) that a brain would manifest itself in space.
+On a recent podcast episode of The Infinite Monkey Cage, guest Brian Greene made a claim that suggested if we were to wait long enough (and able to see the end of the universe) that a brain would manifest itself in space.

 Here’s the transcript I took from the audio, around the 17min40sec mark.

 “[…] and if you keep on going, even beyond that, if you allow yourself to think about those particles wafting through the void – if you wait 10 to the 10 to the 10 to the 68 years.
 Alright, now we have a double exponential […] it’s possible that particles wafting through the void will just, by their random motions, recreate a brain.
 Thought itself may be resurrected in the far future through the random motion of particles.”